sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-add-ansible-user-to-sudoers-on-remote-servers-using-bash-script.md

 ---
-title: "How to add ansible user to sudoers on remote servers using Bash script"
+title: How to add ansible user to sudoers on remote servers using Bash script
 date: 2023-11-11T18:00:00+00:00
-description: "How to add ansible user to sudoers on remote servers using Bash script"
+description: How to add ansible user to sudoers on remote servers using Bash script
 draft: false
 hideToc: false
 enableToc: true